Is It Safe to Travel to Peru in 2026?

 Familieshigh

-Families with children should be cautious due to the high risk of crime and limited healthcare access in rural areas, necessitating careful planning and awareness of surroundings.
+Families with children should be cautious due to limited healthcare access in rural areas and the risk of crime, particularly in urban settings where petty theft is common.

 Remote Workersmoderate